Hiccup246/npm-expansions/README.md

 The project roughly adheres to a model, view, controller ([MVC](https://developer.mozilla.org/en-US/docs/Glossary/MVC)) architecture.
 The project has two controllers (`DefaultController`, `NpmController`), one model (`ExpansionsModel`) and one "view" in the sense that all responses are in JSON format.

 The project can understood using a top down approach starting with the `main.rs` file.
-The following diagram attempts a explanation:
+The following diagram attempts an explanation:
 ![project-architecture-diagram](https://raw.githubusercontent.com/hiccup246/npm-expansions/main/project-architecture.webp)

 ## Nginx static site and reverse proxy